Continuing Professional Competency Frequently Asked Questions (FAQs) - Professional Engineers

 - What do I have to turn in at renewal time?

 At the time of renewal you have to certify that you have completed the 16 PDHs.
-You need to keep records as described in the regulations, and two forms have on the Board's website to assist in that effort.
+You need to keep records as described in the regulations.
 These records must be kept for four years after the completing the course, technical presentation, etc. Each year a portion of the licensees will be audited.
 At that time the licensee will have to produce the appropriate records.

 - Where can I find additional and more detailed information?